kevkevinpal/attackathon/README.md

 - When you run the attack, the non-malicious nodes in the network will be executing [randomly generated payments](https://simln.dev) to mimic an active network.

-The LND nodes on the network are running a [fork of LND](https://github.com/carlaKC/lnd/tree/7883-experimental-endorsement) which supports setting of `endorsement` signals for payments.

 Some APIS to note:
 - [AddHoldInvoice](https://lightning.engineering/api-docs/api/lnd/invoices/add-hold-invoice)